trans-travel/trans-travel/us/ks.md

 ## Public Accommodations

+ * Because of Kansas's law defining sex legally (note that the law does not mention bathrooms directly), it may be interpreted by courts, in combination with other laws, to ban trans people from appropriate bathrooms.
- * Trans women are required to use male facilities such as bathrooms, showers, locker rooms, homeless accommodations, etc.
+ * Some believe trans women are required to use male facilities such as bathrooms, showers, locker rooms, homeless accommodations, etc.
- * Trans men are required to use women's facilities such as bathrooms, showers, locker rooms, homeless accommodations, etc.
+ * Some believe Trans men are required to use women's facilities such as bathrooms, showers, locker rooms, homeless accommodations, etc.
- * Non-binary people are required to use facilities based on sex assigned at birth.
+ * Some believe non-binary people are required to use facilities based on sex assigned at birth.
  * Some cities have protections against gender-identity discrimination, but it is unclear how that is reconciled with state law.